CSR Charter Ⅰ Creating Value for Customers

 Principle and Outline

-Amid diversifying customer needs for energy services, the Osaka Gas Group, as a comprehensive energy service provider, is proposing the best mix of energy sources, including natural gas, electric power, liquefied petroleum gas (LPG) and thermal energy, with the aim of enhancing value for customers.
+Amid diversifying customer needs for energy services, the Daigas Group, as a comprehensive energy service provider, is proposing the best mix of energy sources, including natural gas, electric power, liquefied petroleum gas (LPG) and thermal energy, with the aim of enhancing value for customers.

 The Group regards the full liberalization of the electric power market as an opportunity to grow, and will do its utmost to promote the further evolution of its comprehensive energy service operations.
 In addition, the Group will make nationwide efforts to secure various electricity sources, including fossil fuel-based power generation, cogeneration systems, and renewable energy sources.